PioterAndrzejewski/PioterAndrzejewski/README.md

   ## Long story short:
+Are you looking for developer?
 To make things easier for you, I've compiled a list of my projects that I am proud of:

 <table>
     <tr width>